xXTheBigGunXx/QRGraphics/README.md

 ## *QR code creation explained*

-- ## Window
+1. ## Window
   Firstly I just create a screen that is all white.
 The only thing that is important for this step what the dimentions of a QR code output are correct to the desired one.
 Screen needs to be square and the input and the output dimensions differ a little bit.

 ![image](https://github.com/user-attachments/assets/a200bc4e-fc07-44eb-9187-add399e50599)

+1. ## Grid values
-2. Second step is keeping and displaying the QR grid pixel vaues.
+  Second step is keeping and displaying the QR grid pixel vaues.
 I store pixel values in a integer matrix.
 I use it because I also use the color to denote the different types on zones and their functionality.
 For now it is important the the QR grid pixels have some padding also called quite zone, so that it is eassier for QR readers to detect QR code.
 Grey pixels display the QR grid area and the white - quite zone.